alsalafiyyah/alsalafiyyah.github.io/_posts/group-1/vol-1/aqidah/tawhid/rububiyyah/2019-09-01-allah-create-all-things-in-general.md

 lang: en
 category: [tawhid]
 note: true
-excerpt: "What is the meaning of Tawhid-ul-Rububiyyah and Tawhid-ul-Uluhiyyah?"
+excerpt: "The basic ruling is that Allah (Exalted be He) has created all things in general.
+He (Exalted be He) says, Allâh is the Creator of all things"
 muftis:
   chairman:
     - name: Shaykh Abdul-Aziz ibn Baz